Stillpoint Youth Mentorship

 The Future Self Letter

-Wyatt reads the letter he wrote to his future self — and reflects on how the qualities he built through golf are already showing up in college.
+Wyatt looks back on the letter he wrote to his future self — and sees how much of it became real.

 "What defines you isn't the bad round — it's your response to it."